sofa-framework/doc/35_Plugins/50_Usual_plugins/80_MultiThreading.md

 The method `addKToMatrix` is not executed in parallel.
 This method is called with an assembled system, usually with a direct solver or a [CGLinearSolver](https://www.sofa-framework.org/community/doc/components/linearsolvers/cglinearsolver/) templated with types different from GraphScattered.
-In this case, the most time-consumming step is to invert the matrix.
+In this case, the most time-consuming step is to invert the matrix.
 This is where efforts should be put to accelerate the simulation.

 #### Examples